ReproNim/simple_workflow/README.md

 2. If you already have a `conda` environment, please follow the detailed steps below.

-3. If you do not have a conda environment, the following step will download and install a Python 2 conda environment with the appropriate python packages.
+3. If you do not have a conda environment, make sure you have `curl` and `unzip` commands available, and the following step will download and install a Python 2 conda environment with the appropriate Python packages:

 ```bash
 curl -Ok https://raw.githubusercontent.com/ReproNim/simple_workflow/e4063fa95cb494da496565ec27c4ffe8a4901c45/Simple_Prep.sh